collabdotcloud/docs.st.collab.cloud/docs/admin/admin-latest-changes.md

 The list of changes and fixes in the Administration Console (admin-app)

+#### 2025-02-14
+Unlock Users.
+A user may be locked due too many failed login attempts.
+Permanently locked users may now be unlocked through the admin app

 #### 2024-12-16

 The "Generate Export" function is now active again.